October is a wonderful month to visit Paris. Temperatures drop and crowds thin out, yet the city’s packed social calendar crackles with energy.

 Combined, it’s a sensory feast for gourmands, bargain hunters, and anyone in the mood for authentic ambiance d’automne.

-Raise a wurst and biere in honor of Oktoberfest at Café TitonFood Market in Paris
+Raise a Wurst and Bier in honor of Oktoberfest at Café TitonRestaurant in Quartier Sainte-MargueriteAdd to myTravel added

 While cities across France embrace their neighbor’s annual beer festival with homegrown tribute parties, Paris is mostly indifferent.
 If you want to feel a little Oktoberfest spirit, the city’s thriving German bars and restaurants are your best option.